Ribocentre-switch/Ribocentre-switch.github.io/docs/Glycine.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">The bacterial glycine riboswitch is an RNA element that can bind the amino acid glycine.
+<font >The bacterial glycine riboswitch is an RNA element that can bind the amino acid glycine.
 Glycine riboswitches usually consist of two metabolite-binding aptamer domains with similar structures in tandem.
 The aptamers were originally thought to cooperatively bind glycine to regulate the expression of downstream genes.
 In <i>Bacillus subtilis</i>, this riboswitch is found upstream of the <i>gcvT</i> operon which controls glycine degradation.
 It is thought that when glycine is in excess it will bind to both aptamers to activate these genes and facilitate glycine degradation<sup></sup>.</font>
 <p><br /></p>

 > Gene association

 > Gene regulation

-<font size="4"><p>Potential mechanism of translation regulation by glycine riboswitch<sup>[8]</sup>.</p></font>
+<font ><p>Potential mechanism of translation regulation by glycine riboswitch<sup>[8]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/gene_regulation/Glycine_riboswitch_gene_regulation.svg" alt="drawing" style="width:800px;margin-top: 0px;margin-bottom: 0px;" >